bacpop/adaptive_sampling_scripts/data/cps/README.md

-# Details on origin of cps sequences:
+# Details on sources of cps sequences:

 | Serotype | Source                                                                                                 |
 |----------|--------------------------------------------------------------------------------------------------------|